ande1mat/Spring_Postgres_API/README.md

     * Move from Maven to Gradle
     * Create a Docker Image of the API, and run it on a Docker Container, connecting to Postgres localhost
+    * Enable Async multithreading of GET requests from clients and test it.
+E.g. https://dzone.com/articles/multi-threading-in-spring-boot-using-completablefu
     * Look at circuit breaker patterns using hystrix library
     * Look at using more spring annotations to reduce self written code (such as getter-setter, tostring, equals, hashcode )     * Look at built validations in pojo objects
     * Add exception handling (search git repo for GlobalExceptionHandler) to handle HTTP exceptions for all REST endpoints